zhehao1998/Color-Isolation/README.md

 # ColorIsolation
-Code snippet to isolate color using HSV trackbars
+Code snippet to isolate color using HSV trackbars in OpenCV